Allegheny-College-INFM-Thesis-2021/proposal/README.md

 ### Submission

 Before you submit your proposal please make sure it is converted to PDF.
-Then, in the `proposal` repository, navigate to `Add File`, select `Upload Files` option, drag your PDF into the appropriate section, and click on `Commit Changes`.
+Then, in the `proposal` repository on GitHub's website, navigate to `Add File`, select `Upload Files` option, drag your PDF into the appropriate section, and click on `Commit Changes`.